BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/Plan-Bay-Area-2050-Growth-Framework/README.md

 ### Transit Rich Areas Blueprint Input

 Transit-Rich Areas were created primarily as an input to the [Final Blueprint Growth Geographies Combined](#final-blueprint-growth-geographies-combined) dataset.
-These data were also used as inputs to create [PDA Eligibility Areas](#pda-eligibility-areas)
+These data were also used as inputs to create [PDA Eligibility Areas](#pda-eligibility-areas).

 Transit-Rich Areas were created following the methodology listed below:
 1. Select passenger rail stations, ferry terminals, and bus stops on routes with with peak headways of 15 minutes or less during peak period from [Major Transit Stop](#pda-eligible-area-data-sources) layer.
+These stations/stops were based on posted schedules in January 2020 or service enhancements in Plan Bay Area 2050.
+(Note that regional passenger rail systems include ACE, BART, CalTrain, SMART, and Capitol Corridor, but only BART and CalTrain include stops meeting the headway standard).
 2. Create 1/2 mile buffer on selected features, with Geodesic (shape preserving) and dissolve options selected.
 3. Clip to [High Resource Areas](#high-resource-areas-blue-print-input)
 4. Erase areas overlapping with Transit-Rich Areas.